syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/installation/web-installer/how-to-install.md

 ## Overview

-For the Essential Studio ASP.NET Core - EJ2 product, Syncfusion offers a Web Installer.
+For the Essential Studio&reg; ASP.NET Core - EJ2 product, Syncfusion offers a Web Installer.
 This installer alleviates the burden of downloading a larger installer.
-You can simply download and run the online installer, which will be smaller in size and will download and install the Essential Studio products you have chosen.
-You can get the most recent version of Essential Studio Web Installer [here](https://www.syncfusion.com/account/downloads/latest-version).
+You can simply download and run the online installer, which will be smaller in size and will download and install the Essential Studio&reg; products you have chosen.
+You can get the most recent version of Essential Studio&reg; Web Installer [here](https://www.syncfusion.com/account/downloads/latest-version).

 ## Installation

-The steps below shows how to install Essential Studio ASP.NET Core - EJ2 Web Installer.
+The steps below shows how to install Essential Studio&reg; ASP.NET Core - EJ2 Web Installer.

-1. Open the Syncfusion Essential Studio ASP.NET Core - EJ2 Web Installer file from downloaded location by double-clicking it.
+1. Open the Syncfusion Essential Studio&reg; ASP.NET Core - EJ2 Web Installer file from downloaded location by double-clicking it.
 The Installer Wizard automatically opens and extracts the package.

     ![Web Installer Setup](images/Webinstaller-Installation-1.png)